Victor-Wambua/multiple-inputs-py-/README.md

-# simple-calc
+# multiple inputs
-A simple cal using HTML, CSS and JS.
+using python